-The castle structure in the centre features three towers, a portcullis gate, and usually has banners flying from its turrets - it represents, of course, the castle which still dominates the city today.
+The castle structure in the centre features three towers, a portcullis gate, and usually has banners flying from its turrets - it represents, of course, Edinburgh Castle which still dominates the city today.

-Above the imagery is a banner which bore the city's Latin motto: Nisi Dominus Frustra, meaning 'Except the Lord in vain'.
+The text on the banner conveys the city's Latin motto: Nisi Dominus Frustra, meaning 'Except the Lord in vain'.
 It's a shortened version of a line from Psalm 127: "Except the Lord build the house, they labour in vain that build it: except the Lord keep the city, the watchman waketh but in vain".

 And the crest, missing from the stone carving shown above, is a ship's anchor, representing the traditional role of Edinburgh's Lord Provost (or mayor), who was Admiral of the Firth of Forth.

-Explore Edinburgh in more detail with my Up-Close and Personal private walking tours of the city!
+Explore Edinburgh in more detail with my private walking tours of the city!